brandur/sorg/content/fragments/verified-env-vars.md

 one: GPG doesn't even acknowledge that there might be a problem and silently behaves as if you hadn't specified anything at all.

-As I was attending Heavybit's Devguild earlier this week, someone pointed out that Etcd solves this problem by verifying not just its command line flags, but it's env vars as well.
+As I was attending Heavybit's Devguild earlier this week, Rob Szumski pointed out that Etcd solves this problem by verifying not just its command line flags, but its env vars as well.
 It assumes ownership of any env var with a prefix of `ETCD_` and notifies on the user when:

 1. When an env var with a prefix of `ETCD_` has been specified, but which the